-The institutional settings that promote quality in regulatory management systems have evolved considerably strengthened between 1998 and 2005.
+The institutional settings that promote quality in regulatory management systems have evolved considerably and have been strengthened between 1998 and 2005.
 While only 19 countries had a dedicated body responsible for promoting regulatory policy in 1998, 24 countries had one in 2005 (out of those countries for which the information is available both years).
 The role and responsibilities of these bodies have also been strengthened, with more frequent consultation when developing new regulation, and an improved capacity for monitoring progress in key sectors and for analysing regulatory impact.
 Nearly three quarters of the respondents had a minister accountable for promoting government-wide regulatory reform in 2005, against slightly more than the half in 1998.

 The majority of countries located their regulatory oversight body at the center of government, in a prime minister's office or a presidential office, with some form of interdepartmental coordination.
 Ministries of finance and ministries of justice also play a significant role.
 These are generally relatively small units, with approximately 20/30 staff in Australia, the Czech Republic, Denmark, the European Commission or Poland, but generally staffed at a high technical and political level.
-Korea has a significant unit, with nearly 90 staff between the Regulatory Reform Task Force, and the Office for Regulatory Reform, attesting the very significant staffing levels in its central unit, with nearly 70 staff, as does the US with 50 staff.
+Korea has a significant unit, with nearly 90 staff between the Regulatory Reform Task Force, and the Office for Regulatory Reform, attesting the very significant investment made by Korea in Regulatory Reform.
+The United Kingdom also has significant staffing levels in its central unit, with nearly 70 staff, as does the US with 50 staff.
 Germany just set up a regulatory control unit (Normen Kontrol Rat) with broad responsibilities under the new coalition treaty of November 2005.
 Italy, France and Switzerland tend to have comparatively smaller units.

-OECD (2006), Indicators of regulatory management systems quality, Paris.
+OECD (2006), Indicators of regulatory management systems quality, OECD, Paris.

-Activities Genera d government Other public sector Private sector in the public domain of: Central State Local Social security fur nds Production stage: Revenu es Inputs Public sector processes Ou atputs and intern nediate outcom es Final outcomes Antecedents or constraints Functional sector: General public services Defe nce Public order & safety Economic affairs Environr protectio on co Iousing & ommunity menities Healt h Recreation, culture and religion Social protection
+Activities General government Other public sector Private sector in the public of: Central State Local Social securi ty funds domain Production stage: Revenue es Inputs Public processes sector Outputs and into ermediate outcon nes Final outcomes Antecedents or constraints Functional sector: General public services Defen & Econom affairs vironmental otection Housing & community amenities Healti Education nd Social protection